OpenNaja/cobra-tools/README.md

 ### Blender Plugin Installation

-Currently the tools work in blender 3.6 to 4.0.
+Currently the tools work in blender 4.1+.
 - [Blender Plugin - How to Use](https://github.com/OpenNaja/cobra-tools/wiki/Blender-Plugin---How-to-Use)